Simulation of crumpled sheets via alternating quasistatic and dynamic representations

 \section{Discussion}

-We have presented a computational model for simulating large-scale deformation of thin sheets that can serve as an effective tool for data-driven studies of crumpling dynamics.
+We have presented a computational model for simulating the large-scale deformation of thin sheets that can serve as an effective tool for data-driven studies of crumpling dynamics.
 By defining both a quasistatic and dynamic formulation of the equations of motion for the simulated sheet, we have implemented an adaptive integration scheme that uses an efficient implicit method during smooth deformation, and resolves large local changes in velocity explicitly.
 Our model can flexibly simulate a variety of confinement conditions and demonstrates strong qualitative agreement with physical examples of crumpling.
 Moreover, we see quantitative evidence that key phenomena such as the logarithmic growth of total crease length and characteristic facet size distribution are likewise reproduced.
 To conclude, we draw attention to a few current limitations of the model and directions for future work.

-With regard to the physical modeling of crumpled sheets, an accurate mechanism for plastic damage accumulation still remains poorly understood.
-While our current model for plasticity reproduces the qualitative behavior of crumpled sheets, improvements would likely be necessary to accurately capture the characteristic slow relaxation of folds and crumpled structures seen in experiment~\cite{matan2002crumpling,amir2012relaxations,albuquerque2002stress,balankin2015mechanical,balankin2011slow}.
+With regard to the physical modeling of crumpled sheets, an accurate mechanism for plastic deformation still remains poorly understood.
+While our current model for plasticity reproduces the qualitative behavior of crumpled sheets, improvements are needed to accurately capture the characteristic slow relaxation of folds and crumpled structures seen in experiment~\cite{matan2002crumpling,amir2012relaxations,albuquerque2002stress,balankin2015mechanical,balankin2011slow}.
 On a microscopic level, constitutive models for in-plane yield stress relaxation and creep have been proposed for polymer-like networks such as paper fibers and offer an analytical route to slow relaxation~\cite{coffin2009developing}.
 Future work could entail developing an improved model for plasticity based on these studies.
 In addition, friction between the layers of a crumpled sheet or with the enclosing container has not been considered in this work, but likely plays an important role in the relaxation of crumpled structures~\cite{matan2002crumpling,balankin2013statistics}.